OpenDive/sui_edge_ws/src/sui_indexer/README.md

 The Sui Indexer node monitors and indexes events from a specified Sui package.
 It tracks events related to locks and shared objects, storing them in a local database for further processing.

+## Database Location

+For development, the SQLite database is stored in the package source directory as `sui_indexer.db`.

+For production deployments, you should specify an absolute path using the `database_url` parameter to ensure proper data persistence and access permissions.

 ## Usage

 ### Running the Indexer